hirschan/Dark-Mode-Wikipedia/README.md

 ## Wall of Fame

-🏆 Thank you [Draeggon](https://github.com/Draeggon) for fixing code tags!
+🏆 Thank you [Draeggon](https://github.com/Draeggon) for fixing code tags 🏆 Thank you [Mounster-Chef](https://github.com/Mounster-Chef) for finding issue with code syntax